 Unlike the standard SSH chain, the Creutz ladder features a broader set of tunable parameters, opening the door to a richer landscape of phenomena when NH effects are introduced.
-In particular, we examine the impact of adding a sublattice-dependent imaginary on-site potential, represented by the term
+In particular, we examine the impact of adding a sublattice-dependent imaginary onsite potential, represented by the term

 In general, such an NH potential $(i\gamma)$ does not induce non-reciprocity and, therefore, does not give rise to the NHSE.
-However, when a staggered configuration is imposed, specifically, $\gamma_A = -\gamma_B = \gamma$, and the pseudospin basis is rotated as per the transformation in Eq.~\eqref{spin_rotation}, an effective asymmetry emerges in the intra-cell hopping terms involving $t_V$ and $\gamma$.
+However, when a staggered configuration is imposed, specifically, $\gamma_A = -\gamma_B = \gamma$, and the pseudospin basis is rotated as $\sigma_y \rightarrow \sigma_z \rightarrow -\sigma_y$., an effective asymmetry emerges in the intra-cell hopping terms involving $t_V$ and $\gamma$.
 This asymmetry mimics that found in non-reciprocal extensions of the SSH model \cite{PhysRevLett.121.086803, Halder_2023}, thereby enabling the onset of NHSE in the Creutz ladder.
-As a result, the presence of $\gamma$ not only induces the NHSE but also modifies the topological characteristics of the system, particularly those linked to the in-gap edge states.
 In the following sections, we validate this mathematical framework using TECs and demonstrate that an analogous phenomenon to the skin effect can arise without the introduction of any explicit non-reciprocity in the TEC.
-With the introduction of $H_{\gamma}$ to the Hermitian Hamiltonian $H_0$ in Eq.~\eqref{eq:Ham1}, the total Hamiltonian of the system can be written as,
+With the introduction of $H_{\gamma}$ to the Hermitian Hamiltonian $H$ in Eq.~\eqref{eq:2}, the total Hamiltonian of the system can be written as,